Pressure sores often result from pressure combined with pulling on the skin, friction, and moisture, particularly over bony areas.

 The diagnosis is usually based on a physical examination.

-With appropriate treatment, early-stage pressure sores heal well.
+With appropriate treatment, early-stage pressure sores often heal well.

-Treatment includes cleansing, removal of pressure from the affected area, special dressings, and, sometimes, surgery.
+Treatment includes cleansing, removal of pressure from the affected area, special dressings, and sometimes antibiotics and/or surgery.

 Causes that contribute to the development of pressure sores include